anildhami49/Student-Admission-Frontend-New/README.md

 # StudentAppUItest
 # i want to check that this is working or not...
+# test how to commit only one change
 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.0.3.

 ## Development server